cycle/docs/advanced/introspection.md

 # Database Schema Introspection
-Spiral/Database layer provides the ability to read and analyze basic properties of a given database or a given table.
-DBAL layer include set of "abstract" types assigned to each column based on DBMS specific mapping in order to unify different engines.
+Spiral/Database layer provides the ability to read and analyze the basic properties of a given database or a given table.
+DBAL layer includes a set of "abstract" types assigned to each column based on DBMS specific mapping in order to unify different engines.

 ## List of database tables